AndrewRadev/vim-golang/README.md

   Filter the current Go buffer through gofmt.
 It tries to preserve cursor position and avoids replacing the buffer with stderr output.

+  Populates the location list with any errors, unless given the `silent` option.

+  If given the `write` option, writes the buffer as well.
+This can be useful for an auto-gofmt after saving the buffer.

+  So, if you want to auto-gofmt after saving, and you're okay with errors popping up in the location list:

+        autocmd BufWritePost <buffer> :Fmt write

+  If you want to keep it loose and plan to take care of errors at your own pace, try:

+        autocmd BufWritePost <buffer> :Fmt silent write

 - `:Import {path}`